gethinode/docs/content/en/docs/latest/components/navs-and-tabs.md

 {{< example lang="hugo" >}}
 {{</* nav id="links-1" fade="true" */>}}
   {{</* nav-item header="Nav Item #1" show="true" */>}}
     This is the first item's nav body.
-It supports HTML content.
-The item is shown by adding the value
-    <code>show</code> to the <code>class</code> argument.
+It supports Markdown content.
+The item is shown by adding the value `show` to the `class` argument.
   {{</* /nav-item */>}}
   {{</* nav-item header="Nav Item #2" */>}}
     This is the second item's nav body.